To download this information as a booklet, please click here.

 Unless there are exceptional circumstances, requests for holidays during term time will be turned down.
 If parents still decide to take their children out of school, then we have no choice but to mark the absence as an unauthorised absence.
 Unauthorised absences are dealt with according to County guidelines: if a student has ten unauthorised sessions (equivalent to 5 full school days) a warning letter may be issued by the school’s Attendance Officer.
-If there are subsequent unauthorised absences in the following 15 days, a fixed penalty notice may be issued.
+If there are subsequent unauthorised absences in the following 15 days, a fixed penalty notice may be issued without further warning.

 HOME SCHOOL COMMUNICATION

 The school’s usual method of sending letters home is with students.
 Copies of letters sent to parents are also posted on the school website.
 Please ask your child regularly if they have any letters.